Dharshana2327/SAP/README.md

-Wroking in creation of SAP ABAP Notes
+Working in creation of SAP ABAP Notes
 Working in Odata file.
 In future will upload all the concepts in SAP ABAP OData - Open Data Protocol